Josierubyq/Josierubyq/README.md

 This motivation drives all the directions I work in.

-I am a final-year CS student at Ritsumeikan University (Osaka, Japan).
+I am a first-year CS student at The University of Tokyo.

 Currently a visiting student at **CUHK-Shenzhen**, working on **multiagent prompt optimization**.